antifessional/defnw/README.md

 # defnw

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library that derfines defnw, a macro that replaces defn so as to allow definition of special cases in the pre-post map.

+## Rational

+A common pattern is to test arguments for certain conditions that are incompatible with the execution of the function's main purpose.

+'''

+ (defn do-that
+  [ arg-1 arg-2 ]
+    (cond (that-is-inapropriate? arg-1)
+          proper-return-value
+          (that-is-impossible-with? arg-2)
+          proper-return-value-2

+          :else
+          (actually-do-that arg-1 arg-2))

+'''

+defnw increases readability by allowing to limit the body of the function to the main purpose of the code (the :else clause), moving the argument testing to the pre-post map.

 ## Usage

-FIXME

 ## License

-Copyright © 2020 FIXME
+Copyright © 2020 Gabriel Ash

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at